ambiesoft/clipdiff/README.md

 # Enviromment
 Windows, .NET 4.0 or higher.

+# License
+This software is freeware.
+See LICENSE.

+# Install
+If you downloaded the binary file, open it to extract files.
+There are no installers.

+# Uninstall
+Delete files.

 # How to use
 * Launch clipdiff.exe
 * Copy first text you wanto check the difference.